 After you submit a complete entry, you will see a confirmation screen containing your name and a unique confirmation number.
 Print this confirmation screen for your records.

 Applicants will be selected at random by computer from among all qualified entries.
-Starting May 5, 2015, you will be able to check the status of your entry by returning to www.dvlottery.state.gov, clicking on Entrant Status Check, and entering your unique confirmation number and personal information.
-Entrant Status Check will be the sole means of informing you of your selection for DV-2016, providing instructions on how to proceed with your application, and notifying you of your appointment for your immigrant visa interview.
-There will not be any notification letters sent out to registrants.
+Starting May 3, 2016, you will be able to check the status of your entry by returning to www.dvlottery.state.gov, clicking on Entrant Status Check and entering your unique confirmation number and personal information.
+You must use Entrant Status Check to check if you have been selected for the DV-2017 lottery and to check your immigrant visa interview appointment date.
+The U.S. government will not inform you directly, nor will any notification letters sent out to registrants.

 To enter the lottery, an applicant must possess either a high school diploma (or its equivalent) or have two years of work experience within the past five years in an occupation that requires, at a minimum, two years of training or experience.
 Only one entry per person is permitted.
 Applicants should be aware that submitting more than one entry will disqualify all entries by the applicant.
 A husband and wife may each submit one entry, provided that each spouse meets the eligibility requirements.
 If either spouse is selected, the other will be entitled to derivative permanent resident status.
 Minor children under 21 will also secure derivative permanent resident status, should one of their parents be selected in the lottery.